Rockefeller family: Background

 The Rockefeller family traces their origin to the now abandoned German village Rockenfeld in the early 17th century.
 The American family branch is descended from Johann Peter Rockefeller (1681–1763), who migrated from the Rhineland to Philadelphia in the Province of Pennsylvania around 1723.
 In the US, he became a plantation owner and landholder in Somerville, and Amwell, New Jersey.

 One of the first members of the Rockefeller family in New York was businessman William A. Rockefeller Sr., who was born to a Protestant family in Granger, New York.
-He had six children with his first wife Eliza Davison, a daughter of a Scots-Irish farmer, the most prominent of whom were oil tycoons John D. Rockefeller and William A. Rockefeller Jr., the co-founders of Standard Oil.
+He had six children with his first wife Eliza Davison, a daughter of a Scots-Irish farmer, the most prominent of whom were oil tycoons John D. Rockefeller and William A. Rockefeller Jr. who co-founded Standard Oil.
 John D. Rockefeller (known as "Senior", as opposed to his son John D. Rockefeller Jr., known as "Junior") was a devout Northern Baptist, and he supported many church-based institutions.
-While the Rockefeller family are mostly Baptists, some of the Rockefellers were Episcopalians.
+While the Rockefeller family are mostly American Baptists, some of the Rockefellers were Episcopalians.